An event seller:

 - May also be the operator of a temporary event

-A seller's permit is issued for a two-year period and can be renewed.
+A seller's permit is issued for a two-year period and will be renewed automatically unless the Department of Revenue is informed that you will not be operating in Wisconsin in the future.
 Seller's that do not operate in Wisconsin year round will be issued a seasonal permit valid only for the month or months during each year indicated on their application.

 How do I get a seller's permit?